Cassidy's Moving and Storage

 How to Pack Artwork for Moving

 If you happen to be an art lover and the day to move your house has come, you will definitely need to take special care of the important artworks that give character to your home.
-For some people, ensuring that valuable pieces arrive intact is just as important as moving all the other furniture.
+For some people, ensuring that valuable pieces arrive intact without damage is just as important as moving all the other furniture.

 In principle there are two basic stages to packing artwork: protecting the piece, and padding the box you’ll be placing it in.